 This email was formatted more like a received payment PayPal email than it was an actual receipt.
 I looked at all of my other emails titled “Receipt for your payment” and not one of the others was formatted like this one.

 Remember that this is not limited to PayPal.
-Users of Storm Pay, e gold, eBay and more will see similar emails.Protect Your Accounts from Online Phishing Scams
+Users of Storm Pay, e-gold, eBay, and more will see similar emails.Protect Your Accounts from Online Phishing Scams

+If you got a phishing email or text message, report it.
+The information you give can help fight the online phishing scams.
 If you believe that you have provided sensitive financial information about yourself or any accounts through a phishing scam, you should: